whatron/it-automation/README.md

 # Google IT Automation with Python Repository
 Compilation of scripts written for the capstone projects
+\
+&nbsp;

 ## Directory:
 1. Scale and convert images using PIL (mod-1)